 I realized that I had better provide some explanation along with the photo so that our family and friends didn’t think my photo signified a family schism, so I penned a note:

 Dear Friends and Family,

 In the future, I’ll miss the challenge of staging a decent family photo on a late fall afternoon.
-In the beginning, getting a picture with everyone looking at the camera was hard.
-Recently, the tricky part has been getting all three girls to agree on the winning print.
+Initially, getting a picture with everyone looking at the camera was hard.
+The tricky part has recently been getting all three girls to agree on the winning print.

 Why did we struggle every year to corral three kids and a dog?
-I guess the photo was our way of sharing with you the most significant work we did all year.
+I guess the photo was our way of sharing our most significant work all year.
 And since we don’t see each other often enough, it was a way of marking time by showing how much the girls had grown over a year.
-Now they’ve reached ages where most of the growth happens on the inside.
+Now, they’ve reached ages where most of the growth happens on the inside.
 Hopefully, our paths will cross soon, and you’ll experience these almost-fully-grown women.

 I hoped our Christmas card would make people smile